FourCredits/cal-clone/README.md

 # cal-clone

-This aims to be a clone of the `cal` command found on most unix systems, with a couple differences.
+This aims to be a basic clone of the `cal` command found on most unix systems, with a couple differences.
 I found, in order to display Monday as the first day of the week, one had to use the command in `ncal` mode, which I didn't like.
 In this version, Monday is the day the week starts on.

 Oh, and it's written in Haskell.
 Basically only for the reason that it's a pretty simple task to solve in Haskell.
 Sue me for using my pet language.